Strongly Coupled Sectors in Inflation: Gapped Theories of Unparticles: Comments on Phenomenology

 Figure \ref{fig:brane_position} shows three cases when we change $y_0$ of the localized interaction on $S^1$.
 The special feature of different $y_0$ is that, since $y_0$ introduces a phase factor $e^{iny_0/R}$ into the interactions of modes, it will project out certain parts for each mode.
 As a result, varying $y_0$ leads to selective enhancement or suppression of specific oscillatory components in the trispectrum.
 This provides a simple handle to continuously deform the detailed oscillatory patterns without altering the underlying mass spectrum.

-Here we only present a tiny little bit of the parameter space to emphasize part of the features of gapped unparticle trispectra.
+Here we only present a tiny bit of the parameter space to emphasize some of the features of gapped unparticle trispectra.
 The whole parameter space is controlled by the five-dimensional scaling dimension $\Delta$, the effective mass $\mu=n/(HR)$, the highest level of excitation $n$ and the initial relative phase $y_0/R$ of localized interactions.
-We only focused on the collapsed limit, it would be very interesting to have also analytic templates for the full shape.
+We only focused on the collapsed limit, it would be very interesting to also have analytic templates for the full shape.

+Here we can also briefly discuss the constraints on the coupling from correction to the power spectrum, and then estimate for the achievable signal strength for trispectra\footnote{We thank the anonymous reviewer for bringing this up.}.
+Using the language of the EFT of inflation, the leading order interaction between the scalar perturbation $\pi$ and the gapped unparticle $\mathcal{O}_{\Delta,\mu}$ is

+where $\alpha$ is the effective coupling constant.
+As we can see, the quadratic interaction is what we described above for trispectra, and the linear mixing could give rise to a correction $\delta P$ of the power spectrum, as illustrated in Figure \ref{fig:correc_power_spectrum}.